 The first way is through your blog.
-As explained above, blogging is a very powerful way to get new clients but if you’re starting out now, it will take a number of months until you have decent traffic on your blog.
-So, while this is the best method, it won’t work in the beginning.
+As explained above, blogging is a very powerful way to get new clients, but if you’re starting out now, it will take several months until you have decent traffic on your blog.
+So, while this is the best method, it won’t work initially.

 The third way is to start offering your services for free to selected clients.
 Actually, this is my recommended method.
-I know it sounds crazy but let me quickly explain how this can help you boost your business fast.
+I know it sounds crazy, but let me explain how this can help you boost your business quickly.

 Even if you manage to secure some paid clients from the beginning, there is a chance that you’ll get lost, get stressed, and don’t know what to do.

-Everything in digital marketing is measured so it’s not a matter of doing things the right way, but it’s all about results.
-Clients will expect from you to deliver real-measurable results and if this does not happen in a relatively short period of time, they will move on and you’ll have to start over again.
+Everything in digital marketing is measured, so it’s not a matter of doing things correctly, but it’s all about results.
+Clients will expect you to deliver real-measurable results, and if this does not happen in a relatively short period, they will move on, and you’ll have to start over again.

-So, instead of rushing to getting your first payment, you can give your self more time to adjust to the new reality by working on projects you choose, refining your processes, and building a small portfolio.
+So, instead of rushing to get your first payment, you can give yourself more time to adjust to the new reality by working on projects you choose, refining your processes, and building a small portfolio.

-This will help you improve your process, learn from your mistakes, and build a small portfolio that will make it much easier to secure your first paid client.
-This period doesn’t have to long, you can do this for a few weeks until you feel confident that you are ready to take on new challenges.
+This will help you improve your process, learn from your mistakes, and build a small portfolio that will make securing your first paid client much easier.
+This period doesn’t have to be long.
+You can do this for a few weeks until you feel confident that you are ready to take on new challenges.

 One of the things that you need to do from the beginning is to create two dedicated pages on your freelance website.
-The first one is to publish customer reviews and the second one to keep track of all the companies or projects you have worked with (including those that you did for free).
+The first is to publish customer reviews, and the second is to keep track of all the companies or projects you have worked with (including those you did for free).

-For each review make sure that you add the customer name and website.
-Potential clients will check and read past reviews so they need to be real and transparent.
-It doesn’t matter if the reviews are published on your website, as long they have a name and website, they serve their purpose.
+For each review, ensure you add the customer name and website.
+Potential clients will check and read past reviews, so they need to be real and transparent.
+It doesn’t matter if the reviews are published on your website.
+As long they have a name and website, they serve their purpose.

-When you start freelancing, everything will be exciting at the beginning but soon enough you’ll reach a point that you’ll be running out of time.
+When you start freelancing, everything will be exciting at the beginning, but soon enough, you’ll reach a point where you’ll be running out of time.

-As you grow your portfolio, you’ll have more work to do for your clients, more emails to reply, more invoices to handle, etc. and if you don’t learn how to manage your time efficiently, it will become difficult and stressful.
+As you grow your portfolio, you’ll have more work to do for your clients, more emails to reply to, more invoices to handle, etc., and if you don’t learn how to manage your time efficiently, it will become difficult and stressful.